-There is a Status Bar control at the bottom of the screen to choose between Internal Clock, Locked to external AES Ref, or Locked to Video.
+If you are using SADIE DSP hardware, there is a Status Bar control at the bottom of the screen to choose between Internal Clock, Locked to external AES Ref, or Locked to Video.
 Right-mouse click on Clock Source.

 TIMECODE